Deploying RHEL 9 on Google Cloud Platform

 - Click Create at the bottom of the dialogue.

-Public cloud platforms provide computing resources as a service.
-Instead of using on-premises hardware, you can run your IT workloads, including Red Hat Enterprise Linux (RHEL) systems, as public cloud instances.
+Public cloud platforms offer computing resources as a service.
+Instead of using on-premise hardware, you can run your IT workloads, including Red Hat Enterprise Linux (RHEL) systems, as public cloud instances.

 RHEL as a cloud instance located on a public cloud platform has the following benefits over RHEL on-premises physical systems or virtual machines (VMs):